Marketplace Recipe: Vendors Example

 In this guide, you'll learn how to build a marketplace with Medusa.

 When you install a Medusa application, you get a fully-fledged commerce platform with support for customizations.
-While Medusa doesn't provide marketeplace functionalities natively, it provides features that you can extend and a framework to support all your customization needs to build a marketplace.
+While Medusa doesn't provide marketplace functionalities natively, it provides features that you can extend and a framework to support all your customization needs to build a marketplace.

 In this guide, you'll customize Medusa to build a marketplace with the following features: